Comprehensive Japanese: (JLSP・JLP Common Compulsory)

 The aim of this course is to encourage students to acquire the sense of intercultural literacy as well as global perspective by interacting with their surroundings of things and humans.
 Intercultural Experience courses are targeted at raising the awareness of students’ views on Japanese, their own and friends’ cultures and giving the students new perspectives through the following 3 opportunities to actually experience Japanese society and culture while fostering friendship with the volunteers.

 ○Study Tour: The aim of this trip is to enable students to come in contact with Japanese history and nature.
-The tour visits historically significant places such as Hakone and Kamakura, where students can see temples, shrines, and other historical landmarks and experience Zazen meditation and other practices, as well as enjoy viewing volcanic activity, autumn leaves, and other aspects of Japanese nature.
+The tour visits historically significant places such as Hakone, Kamakura or Yokohama, where students can see temples, shrines, and other historical landmarks and experience Zazen meditation and other practices, as well as enjoy viewing volcanic activity, autumn leaves, and other aspects of Japanese nature.
 During the Study tour, each student is accompanied by a Nihon University student volunteer “buddy” to deepen their cultural exchange.

 ○Seeing a Kabuki Performance: To enable students to better understand traditional Japanese culture, they attend a performance of Kabuki.
 Through this experience, students can deepen their understanding of the “sophistication” of traditional Japanese culture and how Japanese people enjoy their culture.